Can I Sue for Breach of Verbal Contract?

 If you believe another party violated your valid verbal contract, do not hesitate to get legal help you can trust.
-Contact the Texas commercial litigation lawyers at Arnold & Itkin by calling us today at (888) 493-1629.
+Contact the Texas commercial litigation lawyers at Arnold & Itkin by calling (888) 493-1629.
 Your consultation is free and private.

 Proving a Breach of Contract Without a Written Agreement

 In cases where a breach of contract has occurred, but there is no written agreement, the burden of proof and evidence rests entirely on the party who is trying to sue the defendant.
 That means the offending party does not have to prove their innocence; instead, the plaintiff must prove their indisputable guilt.
 In Texas, certain contracts can be enforceable regardless of whether it was made orally or in writing.

 To do so, you must be able to prove the existence of several key elements: